-First-year students entering Oklahoma City University are invited to apply to the program by May 1.
+First-year students entering Oklahoma City University are invited to apply to the program by the priority deadline of March 1 or the final deadline of May 1.
 Current OCU students with a cumulative GPA of 3.5 based on at least 12 hours of credit at OCU may also apply to the program.